For information on winter intensives that are being delivered partially or fully on campus, please refer to the COVID-19 page.

-- be able to write a report, narrative or argument using reasonably accurate verb mood and tense;
+- write a report, narrative or argument using reasonably accurate verb mood and tense;

 - have a good understanding of contemporary life in the Hispanic world with some in-depth knowledge of major social, political, historical and cultural issues;

-- be able to undertake research about Hispanic topics with increasing level of independence and critical spirit;
+- undertake research about Hispanic topics with increasing level of independence and critical spirit;

 At the completion of this subject, students should: